magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ```

 When you save the file, the `watch` task triggers the CLJS
-recompilation and rerun the sole unit test contained in the
+recompilation and reruns the sole unit test contained in the
 `modern-cljs.shopping.validators-test` namespace.
 Following is the
 reported result: